saskia1001/sentiment_analysis_tweets/README.md

 The necessary Python packages are documented in the particular `requirements.txt` files in each subfolder.
 With running the script the necessary packages will be installed.
 All keys are stored as environment variables in the presented code due to privacy.
 I highly recommend this approach when sharing your code with others.

 ## Usage
-To run the data pipeline with all Docker containers and the corresponding databases and applications, enter the bash command `docker-compose up -d` in the folder where `docker-compose.yml` is stored to build, create and start the entire pipeline in the background.
+To run the data pipeline enter the bash command `docker-compose up -d` in the folder where `docker-compose.yml` is stored to build, create and start the entire pipeline in the background.

 ## Final notes
 Of course, you could get the same done with less machinery, but this project is built as a Data Engineering project and to get into the basics of Docker.
 There is also room for improvement in the sentiment analysis.
 The project was part of my [SPICED Data Science Bootcamp](https://www.spiced-academy.com/en/program/data-science).